- Court Threatens To Sanction SEC Over Legal Battle With Crypto Firm, Here’s Why - December 2, 2023

-One might not immediately see the link between the established derivatives Betfair Trading marketplace and a Bitcoin mining farm.
+One might not immediately see the link between the established derivatives trading marketplace and a Bitcoin mining farm.
 After all, China currently holds the majority of hash power at around 65%.

 It may seem less a case of “getting in front of the trend” than scrambling to play catch-up.
 Let’s not forget, China has plenty of access to cheap power and mining expertise.
 It’s not that simple to just open a profitable mining farm, especially amidst today’s competitive mining climate.

 That doesn’t appear to deter Federighi, however, who has a background in investing in the energy industry.

 The co-founder of Fortezza Forza RMC Fund LLC detailed his plans for CME’s growth in an open letter to shareholders filed with the SEC this week.
 He said that mining Bitcoin and other cryptocurrencies would allow the Group to create an additional revenue stream for its shareholders:

 Some of our largest investors, i.e. BlackRock, are shifting investments to companies focused on creating value for all their stakeholders… The CME Group needs to get in front of this trend by building solar/wind/hydro energy plants to power our global operations.
 Then divert the excess energy to mine Bitcoin and other crypto currencies.

 Bitcoin Mining Not Outside of CME’s ‘Core Competencies’

 As one of three nominees for the CME Group’s Class B-2 director, he pointed out that CME Group should look to investing in new business lines such as energy plants.
 This would work out to the benefit of shareholders since the excess energy could be used to mine cryptocurrency.